 Certification, I would suggest, works to prevent such progress.

-Historically (i.e since the 1990’s) technology companies sought to recruit the often creative, technically oriented/proficient self-trained individual ‘enthusiast’ to their particular product offering – in the hope of them becoming unwitting promoters.
+Historically (i.e since the 1990’s) technology companies sought to recruit the often creative, technically oriented/proficient self-trained individual ‘PC enthusiast’ to their particular product offering – in the hope of them becoming unwitting (and typically unpaid) promoters.
 This was a remarkably effective strategy that made the likes of Microsoft and Cisco into household names (and gave them multi billion $ turnovers).
 To achieve this Microsoft ran their MCSE (Microsoft Certified Software Engineer) whilst Cisco had their even more powerful CCIE (Cisco Certified Internetworking Expert) programs.
+In some ways this was great – those ‘PC enthusiasts’ could now be ‘professionals’ – and well paid ones at that!

 These programs effectively crushed innovative competition from companies such as Lotus, Novell, Cabletron, Bay Networks and Case Communications – even Apple had a struggle to survive against Microsoft’s WinTel platform (and were saved only by innovating via the iPod and other consumer devices).